maxstackrosenblum/rhino-hospital-kiroween/docs/architecture/HIPAA_COMPLIANCE.md

 - ✅ Real-time validation feedback
 - ✅ Enforced on registration, profile update, and password reset

-#### 10. Business Associate Agreements
+#### 10. Business Associate Agreements (US HIPAA Only)
-- ❌ No BAA templates
-- ❌ No vendor compliance tracking
-- ⚠️ Using third-party services (Render.com, email provider) - BAAs needed
+- ⚠️ Obtain BAA from Render.com (hosting provider) - if operating in USA
+- ⚠️ Obtain BAA from MailerSend (email service) - if operating in USA
+- ✅ MailerSend provides Data Processing Addendum (DPA) for GDPR compliance
+- ✅ Render.com provides AES-256 encryption and security documentation
+- **Vendors**: Render.com (hosting), MailerSend (email)
+- **Note**: BAAs required only for US HIPAA; DPAs satisfy GDPR requirements

 #### 11. Privacy and Security Training (§164.308(a)(5))
 - ⚠️ **Organizational Requirement** - Not a technical system feature